KSDunne/yoga_flip/README.md

 - I will be able to click a "reset" button at any time during the game
 - I will make use of the defensive design in the reset button by confirming what I would like to do, whether that is continue playing the game I was playing or reset all cards, timer and current moves
 - I will be able to see links in the footer to social media, where I can search for yoga studios if I would like to do that.
 This will encourage me to contact a local yoga studio for in-person lessons
-- I will get feeback when the countdown timer reaches zero and I will get feed back when I win a game.
+- I will get feedback when the countdown timer reaches zero and I will get feedback when I win a game.
 Both of these feedback mechanisms will be animations
 - I can see the max amount of moves I made in the last few times I played the game through local storage and I can compare this number to my current move number
 - Overall, the value I get from this site is; I have fun, I am challenged by the countdown timer, I learn the names of the yoga poses and I can also find ways to contact an in-person yoga studio